Resources for Radical Job Shop Owners

 Brand Now: How to Stand Out in a Crowded, Distracted World by Nick Westergaard

-If you know nothing about branding except that it’s what farmers do to mark their cattle, read this book.
+If you know nothing about branding except that it’s what farmers do to mark their cattle, this will give you the basics.

 The Four Agreements: A Practical Guide to Personal Freedom by Don Muigel Ruiz

-This is required reading for everyone IMHO, not just business owners.
+This is required reading for every human on the planet IMHO, not just job shop owners.
 Ruiz has several books in this series, all worth a read.

 The Bullet Journal Method by Ryder Caroll